Mattlister/designandconquer/README.md

 As a user aged between 16 and upwards, I want:

 1. The objectives to be met when using the site so it can be used with no confusion and easy to navigate.
-2. As it's a single page application, I wanted the modals to hold more information and allow me to move around more information without leaving the page.
-I was able to showcase more content using this technique.
+2. As it's a single page application, I wanted the modals to hold more information and allow me to move around and find new content without leaving the page.
+I was able to showcase more using this technique.
-3. The vidoes I used for the website again could display so much in a single piece of visual content more than a description could.
+3. The vidoes I used for the website again could display so much in a single piece of visual content more than any description could.
 It engaged me and in turn the audience and would help me visualise and imagine the destination.
-4. Visual images before flipped takes you ti
+4. Visual images before flipped shows you instantly what the adventure is before going any further.
+5. Visually stunning videos are used as mentioned before to really showcase the adventure.
+6. 'The Location' is pinpointed to the heading of the holiday.
+Seperate markers on the map shows 3 locations where you choose your adventure.
+7. A search option is also availabe on the maps which helps plan distances and gives me an idea of the location.

+For the user

+1. I want them to find the site enjoyable and engaging.
+2. I want them to find it holds enough information without being too confusing to use.
+3. The idea behind the site is, they find the destination by watching the videos and then contacting us.
+I travelled to New York this year and
+   I went to Virgin (other holiday booking companies are available) to book it.
+I found going to see them was such a constructive experience.
+They located the hotel, the best place to visit, the sites to see and helped make the entire experience easier before I'd even gone on the trip.
+The idea behind Design and Conquer is the user visits the site, chooses their adventure and contacts the organiser of the site.
+The organiser then puts together the package which would include travelling, accomodation and insurances.
+That way, the user would only then need to worry about packing their clothes and personal neccesities.
+This design I am also using to create other websites for 2 other companies.
+4. As I will be using the website on my portfolio, easy to find contact information will also be displayed on the site fot the user to find.

+Project Design

+I've designed the website with minimal but engaging colour and content.
+As it's a single page application, I had to think how I could add a lot of content onto one page and not lose anything.

+Image and colour

+* As you can see in the wireframes, I was originally going to use an orange border with the header contained inside but it lost something online and looked dated.
+I reviewed other sites that had more freedom in their approach as they weren't single page applications and so could offer

 ### [Home Page](https://github.com/Mattlister/designandconquer)